Frequently Asked Questions (FAQ) for Pre-Employment Background Screening

 The applicant must complete and sign a release form provided to you by your background screening company.
 The release must be submitted to the background screening company, prior to conducting any type of background investigation, where an employment decision will be made.
 Provide your applicant with “A Summary of Your Rights Under the Fair Credit Reporting Act,” and if in California, the California statement of consumer rights.
 These forms are hand-outs, advising your applicant’s of their rights when a consumer report is being requested about them.
 It is your obligation as an employer to maintain this information in your records for a minimum of five years.

-13. What if I decide to not hire someone based on the results of the background report?
-May I just “tell” them I am not going to hire them because of the results of the background check?
+13. If I decide to not hire someone based on the results of the background report, may I just “tell” them I am not going to hire them because of the results of the background check?

 - Provide your applicant with a pre-adverse action letter, a copy of the entire background report, a Summary of your Rights Under the FCRA form, and if in California, The California Statement of Consumer Rights form.